Super Mario Kart: Modes

 Super Mario Kart has two single-player modes: Mario Kart GP (which stands for Grand Prix) and Time Trial.
 In Mario Kart GP, one player is required to race against seven computer-controlled characters in a series of five races which are called cups.
 Initially, there are three cups available – the Mushroom Cup, Flower Cup, and Star Cup – at two difficulty levels, 50cc and 100cc.
 By winning all three of the cups at the 100cc level, a fourth cup – the Special Cup – is unlocked.
 Winning all four cups at 100cc unlocks a new difficulty level, 150cc.
 Each cup consists of five five-lap races, each taking place on a distinct track.
 In order to continue through a cup, a position of fourth or higher must be achieved in each race.
 If a player finishes in the fifth to eighth position, they are "ranked out" and the race must be replayed – at the cost of one of a limited number of lives – until a placing of fourth or above is achieved.
 If the player has no lives when they rank out, the game is over.
 Points are accrued by finishing in the top four positions in a race; first to fourth place receive nine, six, three and one points.
-If a player finished in the same position three times in a row, then an extra life is awarded.
-The finishing order for that race will then become the starting grid for the next race; for example, if a player finished in first place, then that player will start the next race in the same position.
+If a player finishes in the same position three times in a row, then an extra life is awarded.
+The finishing order for that race will then become the starting grid for the next race; for example, if a player finishes in first place, then that player will start the next race in the same position.
 The racer with the highest number of points after all five races have been completed wins the cup.
 In time trial mode, players race against the clock through the same tracks that are present in Mario Kart GP mode, attempting to set the fastest time possible.

 Super Mario Kart has three multiplayer modes; Mario Kart GP, Match Race, and Battle Mode.
 The multiplayer modes support two players and the second player uses the bottom half of the screen which is used as a map in the single-player modes.
 Mario Kart GP is the same as in single-player, the only difference being that there are two human-controlled and six computer-controlled drivers.
 Match Race involves the two players going head to head on a track of their choice without any opponents.
 In Battle Mode, the two players again go head to head, but this time in one of four dedicated Battle Mode courses.
 Each player starts with three balloons around their kart which can be popped by power-ups fired by the other player.
 The first player to have all three of their balloons popped loses.